-- 20. The Panel shall issue its decision, in writing and with reasons, within fourteen (14) days after the hearing's conclusion.
-In making its decision, the Panel will have no greater authority than that of the original decision-maker.
-The Panel may decide to: - a.
-Reject the appeal and confirm the decision being appealed - b.
-Uphold the appeal and refer the matter back to the initial decision-maker for a new decision - c.
-Uphold the appeal and vary the decision - 21.
-The Panel's written decision, with reasons, will be distributed to all Parties, the Appeal Manager, and Squash Manitoba.
+- 18. The Panel shall issue its decision, in writing and with reasons, after the hearing's conclusion.
+The Panel may decide to: - a) Reject the appeal and confirm the decision being appealed - b) Uphold the appeal and refer the matter back to the initial decision-maker for a new decision - c) Uphold the appeal and vary the decision - 19.
+The Panel's written decision, with reasons, will be distributed to all Parties, the Case Manager, and Squash Canada or the applicable PTA.
 In extraordinary circumstances, the Panel may first issue a verbal or summary decision soon after the hearing's conclusion, with the full written decision to be issued thereafter.
 The decision will be considered a matter of public record unless decided otherwise by the Panel.